 Overall, Garou was a big shift in gameplay for the Fatal Fury series (In the same way Street Fighter III was).
 So much so that they decided to make the core gameplay a lot more like Street Fighter – which ends up making this a really good place for Capcom players to try their hand at SNK fighters, which were always a lot more…strict?

-This games inputs feel very simple – I don’t remember any pretzels or anything, something King of Fighters and Fatal Fury were kind of notorious for.
+This game’s inputs feel very simple – I don’t remember there being any pretzels or anything, something that King of Fighters and Fatal Fury were notorious for.

 Truthfully, this is the weak point of the title as it is with most fighting games.
 I don’t hold that against it too much.
 Other than the story, time attack and survival modes, there’s very little here for a solo player.